monix/monix.io/_tut/docs/3x/reactive/observable.md

 }
 ```

-`ConcurrentQueue` has a bounded variant which will back-pressure the producer if it is too fast.
+The `ConcurrentQueue` has a bounded variant which will back-pressure the producer if it is too fast.

-If you're curious why we have to `flatMap` [see excellent presentation by Fabio Labella](https://vimeo.com/294736344).
+If you're curious as to why we have to `flatMap` in this case, [see the excellent presentation by Fabio Labella](https://vimeo.com/294736344).
-Note that you can also create `Observable` from other tools for Concurrency, such as `MVar` or `Deferred`.
+Note that you can also create an `Observable` from the other tools for concurrency, such as `MVar` or `Deferred`.

 ### ConcurrentSubject

-You can use `ConcurrentSubject` to get similar functionality:
+You can use a `ConcurrentSubject` to get similar functionality:

 ```tut:silent
 import monix.eval.Task